miles-alexander/mass-shootings-analysis/README.md

-# Mass Shootings in the U.S.: Patterns and Insights 📊
+# Mass Shootings in the United States: Patterns and Insights 📊

 ## Overview